Bayesian non-parametric ordinal regression under a monotonicity constraint: Discussion

 \section{Discussion}

 In this paper, we proposed a monotonic ordinal regression model and a Bayesian estimation procedure.
 The model differs from previous proposals in that it uses monotonicity as the only modeling assumption, without added proportionality, smoothness or distributional assumptions, while still enabling fully probabilistic inferences.
-Multivariable monotonicity of the covariate effects is a weaker assumption than the typically made additivity or linearity, although the present proposal does require specifying the direction of monotonicity a priori.
-Nevertheless, this assumption is often intuitively plausible on a priori basis, and our proposal extends multivariable monotonic regression to ordered categorical outcomes, replacing the common proportional odds assumption with monotonicity assumed for the cumulative probabilities of the ordered outcome categories.
-A general computational challenge in fitting non-proportional odds ordinal models is ensuring the ordering of the said cumulative probabilities; the present proposal resolves this naturally by combining the ordering constraints for monotonicity with ordering of the regression functions for the cumulative probabilities of the outcome categories.
+Multivariable monotonicity of the covariate effects can thereby replace typically made stronger modeling assumptions such as additivity or linearity.
+A particular direction of monotonicity is often intuitively plausible on a priori basis; however, if uncertain, it can be left unspecified in the estimation algorithm.
+Our proposal then extends multivariable monotonic regression to ordered categorical outcomes, replacing the common proportional odds assumption with a stochastic monotonicity property of the ordered outcome categories with respect to the covariates, technically formulated here in terms of the corresponding cumulative probabilities. \if 0 This assumption is often intuitively plausible on a priori basis, and our proposal extends multivariable monotonic regression to ordered categorical outcomes, replacing the common proportional odds assumption with monotonicity assumed for the cumulative probabilities of the ordered outcome categories. \fi A general computational challenge in fitting non-proportional odds ordinal models is to ensure the ordering of the said cumulative probabilities; the present proposal resolves this in a natural way by combining the ordering constraints for monotonicity with the ordering of the regression functions for the cumulative probabilities of the outcome categories.